cnr-ibba/SMARTER-database/docs/data-import.rst

 file, or when there are additional information that can't be derived from the genotype file, like the country of origin, the sample name or the breed codes which could have different values respect to the values stored in the genotype file.
-Other scenario could be *Illumina report* or *affymetrix report* files which don't track the FID or other types of information outside sample names and genotypes.
+Other scenarios could be *Illumina report* or *Affymetrix report* files which don't track the FID or other types of information outside sample names and genotypes.
-Another case is when your genotype files contains more samples than in the metadata file, for example, when you want to track in SMARTER-database only a few samples: in all these cases, samples need to be created **before** processing genotypes, using the :ref:`import_samples.py <import_samples>` script:
+Another case is when your genotype files contains more samples than metadata file, for example, when you want to track in SMARTER-database only a few samples: in all these cases, samples need to be created **before** processing genotypes, using the :ref:`import_samples.py <import_samples>` script: